securitytxt/security-txt/draft-foudil-securitytxt.md

 ### Canonical {#canonical}

-This field indicates the canonical URIs where the security.txt file is located, which is usually something like "https://example.com/.well-known/security.txt".
+This field indicates the canonical URIs where the "security.txt" file is located, which is usually something like "https://example.com/.well-known/security.txt".
 If this field indicates a web URI, then it MUST begin with "https://" (as per section 2.7.2 of {{!RFC7230}}).